Who is at higher risk from water-borne infections?

 Some people with weakened immune systems, such as those with certain types of cancers or taking certain medications, may not be at higher risk of severe water-borne diseases.
 These people do not need to take extra precautions with their drinking water.

-Ask your health care provider how weak your immune system is, and whether you need to take extra precautions.
+Ask your doctor or nurse practioner how weak your immune system is, and whether you need to take extra precautions.

 How can drinking water become contaminated?

-If you have a weak immune system, you should not drink water from surface sources or wells potentially contaminated by surface water such as dug wells, unless the water has been treated to remove or inactivate at least 99.9 per cent of parasites (protozoa), 99.99 per cent of viruses and all harmful bacteria.
+If you have a weak immune system, you should not drink water from surface sources or groundwater at risk of containing pathogens, unless the water has been treated to remove or inactivate at least 99.9 per cent of parasites (protozoa), 99.99 per cent of viruses and all harmful bacteria.

 Most community water systems in B.C. have effective treatment, such as disinfection or chlorination, against bacteria and viruses.
 However, in many cases, treatment may not provide a 99.9 per cent reduction in infectious parasites.
 Some water systems and many private supplies have no treatment at all.
-If the water you drink has not been disinfected, please refer to HealthLinkBC File #49b How to Disinfect Drinking Water.
+If the water you drink has not been disinfected, please refer to HealthLinkBC File #49b Disinfecting Drinking Water.

 How can I further treat disinfected water?

-People with very weak immune systems need to take extra precautions with their drinking water.
+People with very weak immune systems should consult with their doctor or nurse practitioner and may need to take extra precautions with their drinking water.

 Boiling: If your water supply has already been disinfected, bring the water to a full boil to inactivate any Cryptosporidium parasites - a major concern for people with weakened immune systems.
 For more information, see HealthLinkBC File #48 Cryptosporidium Infection.